melkon90/StarWarsCharacterBrowser/README.md

 # StarWarsCharacterBrowser
 Brows through your favorite Star Wars characters!

+## Objective
+The objective is to develop an iOS app with React Native.

 ## Motivation
 This project is created to learn more about developings apps with React Native.